hector-crean/ws-rooms/README.md

   </a>
 </p>

+I'd been building a 'figma-esque' application where I'd wrapped a bevy application in a react application.
+I'd setup bidrectional communication between the rust and typescript 'worlds', but ultimately wanted to interact with the livelocks server form both the rust and typescript side.
+There is so far only a typescript client.
+I considered using Livekit, but then thought it prudent to 'build it to understand it', so built my own liveblocks server implementation, but in rust.

+## Liveblocks Overview

 Liveblocks provides a real-time WebSocket room management system with support for collaborative editing, presence tracking, and shared storage.
 Clients within a room broadcast via websocket message their `presence`, which is generally lightweight ephemeral data, such as cursor position.
 Client can update the central room `storage` via an http post request to the server.
 The server then informs